 prevent complications.
 For some, the goal may be improved appearance.
 Home

-exercising and wearing compression stockings—is the first and often best
+exercising and wearing compression stockings—is typically the first approach.

 If home treatment does not help, there are procedures or a surgery that can treat varicose veins.
 These include: